joebaarath/ai_project2024/README.md

 ## Project Overview

-The spread of misinformation on social media is a significant problem, addressed by the Fake News Challenge (FNC-1) through the use of artificial intelligence, including machine learning and natural language processing.
-A key part of this challenge is Stance Detection, which examines how the body of a news article aligns with its headline.
-This technique checks if the article supports, contradicts, or is unrelated to the headline, aiding in the identification of potentially false news.
+The spread of misinformation on social media is a significant problem.
+The Fake News Challenge (FNC-1), set out the challenge to use machine learning concepts to classify Stances on whether the Headlines, align with the Article content.
+This technique checks if the article supports, contradicts, or is unrelated to the headline, aiding in the identification of potentially fake news.

 Our project delves into this problem by leveraging the FNC-1 dataset, exploring several classification models to discern the stance of news articles.
 These models fall under three primary approaches: